stajichlab/MATPredict/README.md

 This repository is dedicated to the development of a tool that can predict MAT loci in fungi.

-This repository is dedicated to the development of a tool that can predict MAT loci in fungi.
+This repository is dedicated to the development of a tool that can predict MAT loci in fungi